LIPP: Load-Aware Informative Path Planning with Physical Sampling: Abstract

 \section{Abstract}

 In classical Informative Path Planning (\cipp), robots are typically modeled as mobile sensors that acquire digital measurements such as images or radiation levels.
-In this model — since making a measurement leaves the robot's physical state unchanged — traversal costs are determined solely by the path taken.
+In this model---since making a measurement leaves the robot's physical state unchanged---the cost of traversing an edge remains static regardless of when it is traversed.
 This is a natural assumption for many missions, but does not extend to settings involving physical sample collection, where each collected sample adds mass and increases the energy cost of all subsequent motion.
 As a result, \ipp formulations that ignore this coupling between information gain and load-dependent traversal cost can produce plans that are distance-efficient but energy-suboptimal, collecting fewer samples and less data than the energy budget would permit.
-In this paper, we introduce Load-aware Informative Path Planning (\lipp), a generalization of \cipp that explicitly models this coupling and the resulting order-dependent traversal costs.
-We formulate \lipp as a Mixed-Integer Quadratic Program (MIQP) that jointly optimizes routing, visitation order, and per-location sampling count under an energy budget.
-We show that \lipp strictly generalizes \cipp: as sample unit mass $\lambda \to 0$, the load-dependent energy model reduces exactly to the classical distance budget constraint, recovering \cipp as a special case.
+In this paper, we first introduce Load-aware Informative Path Planning (\lipp), a strict generalization of \cipp that explicitly models this coupling, with \cipp recovered as the special case of zero sample mass.
+We then formulate \lipp as a Mixed-Integer Quadratic Program (MIQP) that jointly optimizes visitation location, order, and per-location sampling count under an energy budget.
 We further derive theoretical bounds on the path-length increase of \lipp relative to \cipp, characterizing the trade-off for improved energy efficiency.
-Finally, through extensive simulations across 2000 diverse mission scenarios, we demonstrate that \lipp matches the behavior of \cipp at zero sample mass and progressively achieves higher uncertainty reduction per unit energy as sample mass increases.
+Finally, through extensive simulations across 2{,}000 diverse mission scenarios, we demonstrate that \lipp progressively achieves higher uncertainty reduction per unit energy as sample mass increases.